ianmackers99/capstone/README.md

 ## Documents Referenced

-I’ve used these resources which were provided by the faculty:
+I’ve used these references which were provided by the faculty:

 - Kelta, Zoumana.
 ‘Masting Bayesian optimisation in data science Links to an external site..’
 Datacamp.

 - Chennu, Srivas, Andrew Maher, Christian Pangerl, et al. ‘Rapid and scalable Bayesian AB testing Links to an external site.’.
 IEEE.
 July 27, 2023.

-And this resource based on personal research:
+And this reference based on personal research:

 - https://colab.research.google.com/github/krasserm/bayesian-machine-learning/blob/master/bayesian_optimization.ipynb#scrollTo=iV-8w2jSwlKv